 Service members who are totally disabled, as defined by military qualifications, at the time of discharge may be eligible for a Servicemembers’ Group Life Insurance Disability Extension.
 This allows an SGLI member to keep their life insurance coverage for up to two after discharge at no additional cost.

 To qualify for SGLI coverage, you must meet qualifications under at least one of the following categories:

-- Active-duty members of the Army, Air Force, Navy, Marines or Coast Guard
+- Active-duty members of the Army, Air Force, Navy, Marines, Space Force or Coast Guard

 - Commissioned members of the U.S. Public Health Service (USPHS) or the National Oceanic and Atmospheric Administration (NOAA)